prody/ProDy/README.txt

-ProDy is a Python package designed for flexible and interactive protein structural dynamics analysis.
+ProDy is a Python package designed for protein structural dynamics analysis.
 ProDy is developed by Ahmet Bakan and licensed under the GPLv3.

 DOCUMENTATION
   http://www.pitt.edu/~ahb12/python/ProDy